 This post is based on a Hacker News thread where a lot of people provided their own horror stories.
-I try to provide concrete examples of failures and corresponding solutions as much as possible to illustrate the general principles.
+I try to give concrete examples of failures and corresponding solutions as much as possible to illustrate the general principles.
 I'll probably extend an reorganize it in the future.
+Keep in mind that following is only relevant to important systems, i.e. the one that would put you in a bad situation if you mess them up.
+It'equally important to know where it's fine to move fast and break things, typically end user impact vs internal impact.

 General advices

-Minimize the number of manual steps when interacting with sensitive systems.
-Humans make mistakes, for example in the Gimli Glider story, among other mistakes, 2 technicians, the First Officer and the Captain all failed to correctly calculate the amount of fuel required for the flight.
+Minimize the number of manual steps Humans make mistakes, for example in the Gimli Glider story, 2 technicians, the First Officer and the Captain all failed to correctly calculate the amount of fuel required for the flight, causing the plane to take off with an half empty tank.
 Automation does not prevent you from conducting manual verifications still, especially when you push non-trivial changes or modify said automation.
+Did you test the script that checks if the CI ran tests? 🤡

 Warn the user about potentially dangerous actions, for example when deploying a version that did not pass all tests.
-By default apt asks for confirmation before installing or removing packages.
+Think about situations where you've been asked for confirmation.

 Build things that are safe by default.

-- Avoid code that executes dangerously by default, e.g. a script that drops tables or connects to prod by default).
+- Avoid code that executes dangerously by default, e.g. a script that does not check if the destination already exists before overwriting it.
+Enabling them with an explicit

 Fail early to avoid inconsistent states.
 This can happen when you run commands in sequence and some of them succeed while others fail.
 Figure-out dependencies and make sure that the script returns on the first unexpected error.